rlperez/kablamo.me/src/posts/2024/2024-12-31-bat-a-better-cat.md

 ## Install

-The installation is straightforward.
-If you have the [Rust]() toolchain installed building from source is an option.
+The installation is straight forward.
+If you have the [Rust](https://www.rust-lang.org/) toolchain installed building from source is an option.

 `cargo install --locked bat`